actx4gh/Imaegete/README.md

-# Imaegete - Image Management and Sorting Application
+# Imaegete - Image Viewer and Sorting Application

 Imaegete is a Qt-based image management and sorting application.
 It allows users to organize, view, move, and delete images using customizable categories.
 The app is designed to be both a GUI and command-line utility with various configurable options.